Dear Community Members,

 Of course, non-3D printed medications are already available for most major ailments.
-But what makes 3D printed pills such a great advancement is that they can be customized to individual patient needs, resulting in a medicine that is more effective and cheaper than its traditionally-manufactured counterparts.
+But what makes 3D printed pills such a great advancement is that they

 A kidney transplant is a very sensitive operation and patients need to be compatible so that the organ recipient will not reject the donor organ.
 3D printing paved the way for surgeons to be able to transplant an adult kidney to a toddler recipient.